Cookies on the Healthspan site

 Unlike many other body systems, the immune system is not confined to a single location.
-Although immune health is primarily regulated within the digestive tract, immune cells circulate throughout the body.2 The system's main purpose is to protect and heal the body from damage by fighting infections caused by bacteria and viruses, but it also plays a role in inflammation, wound healing and allergic responses.
+Although immune health is primarily regulated within the digestive tract, immune cells circulate throughout the body.1 The system's main purpose is to protect and heal the body from damage by fighting infections caused by bacteria and viruses, but it also plays a role in inflammation, wound healing and allergic responses.
 This guide will help you understand how to support your body's natural defences better, divulge the relationship between sleep and immunity and advise on improving the quality of your sleep naturally.

 Poor sleep can inhibit many of the immune system's essential processes.
-40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.1 One study found that, in identical twins, the sibling that slept for less hours each night had a weaker immune system compared to their twin.3 As such, while chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4
+40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.2 One study found that, in identical twins, the sibling that slept for fewer hours each night had a weaker immune system compared to their twin.3 As such, while chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4

 One of the fundamental ways sleep affects immunity is through the migration of immune cells.
 The number of immune cells in the circulation varies, increasing during the night and falling in the morning.
 This is because the immune cells migrate back towards the lymph nodes, where they are primed for action and help filter out any bacteria or abnormal cells within the lymph fluid that drains back from the tissues.5 So it's not a bad thing that immune cells have reduced in the blood - they have just temporarily redistributed back to the lymph nodes.
 On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system overnight.6

 Another way sleep influences the immune system is through the gut.
 Around 70-80% of the immune system is governed by the digestive tract, and like any system in the body, the gut uses sleep to reset and repair.
 Research has shown that sleep, or lack of it, can influence the diversity of microbes found in the gut.
 The more diversity, the healthier the digestive tract is.
-These microbes play a significant role in immune health, which gives you another reason to focus on achieving a good night's sleep.7 For all things gut health, head to our dedicated advice centre.
+These microbes play a significant role in immune health, which gives you another reason to focus on achieving a good night's sleep.7

 Sleep can also have a large impact on mental health.
 Originally, it was thought poor sleep was a symptom of common mental health problems such as depression.
 However, recent research has found that poor sleep can contribute to the development of mental health conditions including depression, anxiety and bipolar disorder.8 As such, getting plenty of rest can prove beneficial to the mind and, in turn, the immune system.
 When the mind is healthy, the body produces less of the stress hormones and inflammatory compounds which suppress the immune system.9 So, getting a better night's sleep can take some of the strain off the body and allow it to focus on protecting against invading pathogens.